 Solano College admits a limited number of international students each year.
 All documents must be on file in the Office of Admissions and Records no later than June 1 for the fall semester, and November 1 for the spring semester.
 Applicants are not considered for summer session.
 International students must meet the following admission requirements:

 - 1. File official transcripts from all secondary schools, universities or professional schools.
 Transcripts must be accompanied by an official English translation. - 2.
 Submit scores from the Test of English as a Foreign Language (TOEFL).
-A minimum score of 500 is required for admission. - 3.
+A minimum score of 500 is required for admission on the paperbased examination.
+A score of 173 on the computer-based test is required for admission. - 3.
 File a current declaration and certification of finances. - 4.
 File a current certificate of health, including a tuberculin test.
 A copy of the health verification certificate submitted to immigration is acceptable provided it is not more than one year old. - 5.
 Provide evidence of health and accident insurance protection. - 6.
 Provide a local street address, not a post office box number, and a social security number, if applicable.

 Students with an F-1 Visa must meet with the International Student Advisor each semester for approval of their academic programs.
 Each student must maintain enrollment in at least 12 semester units of academic work each semester.
-Non-resident tuition is \$134 per unit for the 2000-2001 school year.
+Non-resident tuition is \$134 per unit for the 2002-2003 school year.
 All fees are subject to change by the Board of Governors.
 Contact the Counseling and Guidance Office for an appointment.